 For A Full Video Tutorial on How To Vacuum A Pool With A Sand Filter, watch this helpful video from the team at Bob’s Pool Service-

-What Kind Of Sand Is Needed For A Pool Filter?
+d Of Sand Is Needed For A Pool Filter?

-Nailing the idea of simple nomenclature, most pool filter sand will be labeled “Pool Filter Sand”, making it relatively easy to find and buy.
+As mentioned above and nailing the idea of simple nomenclature, most pool filter sand will be labeled “Pool Filter Sand”, making it relatively easy to find and buy.
 The actual “type” of sand most commonly used is silica sand, which is made up of mined ground quartz.
 We do not recommend using play sand or any other type of sand in your filter that is not labeled pool filter sand.